 - CPRS

 - HealtheVet Desktop (Care Management)

 - Imaging

 - Clinical Procedures

 - BCMA (Bar Code Medication Administration)

 - Vitals

 - FIM (Functional Independence Measure)

 - Scheduling

+- These applications will be made CCOW compliant first.

 CPRS has been made CCOW-compliant and can now synchronize with other VistA CCOW-compliant applications.
 The first three applications that will be CCOW-compliant are CPRS, Care Management, and Imaging.
 Care Management provides one example of applications synchronization.
 If you were in Care Management, which is also CCOW-compliant, and clicked the CPRS Chart link, the CPRS GUI chart would be launched and would bring up the same patient that had focus in Care Management.
 You can also have two CPRS sessions synchronized.
 And, of course, you can bring up two different CPRS sessions and not synchronize them, thus allowing you to view two patients' charts at the same time.